 Table Top – The best table top is steel — the thicker the better.
 Flimsy, thin steel tops aren’t sufficient for making fine cuts, and heavy table saw tops add necessary ballast for cutting large sheets of plywood or long, heavy pieces of lumber.
 The heavier the table, the better the saw will operate.
 The top should also be shiny and smooth, without pits or rust.
 Some small rust spots or defects can be sanded out, but for table saws to operate smoothly, the table must be clean, shiny and slick.

 Motor – There’s no confident way to check the motor without running the table saw.
 If possible, run a piece of lumber through the saw.
 If the motor slows down considerably when under a load, it could mean that it’s weak.
 If it heats up, smokes or chatters, it might need to be replaced.
 If you see burnt or frayed wiring, smoke marks on housings or switches, have an electrician or qualified repair technician inspect the saw before placing it into service.

 Weigh Out Cost of Refurbishment versus Buying New

 Because of the severe duty factor of commercial saws, some are driven by 3 phase motors.
 Fortunately for those having only single phase power, a NAPCES three phase converter is a practical, cost effective solution.
-Depending upon your specific requirements we offer two series of rotary phase converters, Pro Line and Smart Boost™.
-Both series of rotary phase converters enable convenient connection and operation of three phase machinery on single phase power lines.
-Need more info?
+Depending upon your specific requirements, we offer Pro Line and Smart Boost™ rotary phase converters.
+Both series of digital rotary phase converters enable convenient connection and operation of three phase machinery on single phase power lines.
+Need more info on buying used table saws?
 Call NAPCES today (1-877-545-2926) to discuss your needs.